 Ageism has reared its ugly head with COVID-19 in several ways.
 Some people imply that the virus isn’t a big deal because it affects the elderly the most.
 Some use harmful nicknames for the virus like “Boomer Remover.”
 Additionally, ageism-based misinformation has made the effects of COVID-19 worse.
 (See this great interview about ageism and coronavirus).

-Another way in which ageism is playing out is the dialogue surrounding youth and the closing of schools.
-I have seen social media posts and heard adults wondering aloud what “we” should “do” with kids while schools are closed.
-These statements ignore the autonomy and right of youth to have a voice in self-determination.
+Another way in which ageism is playing out is in the conversations surrounding youth and the closing of schools.
+Young people have a human right to have a voice in their self-determination.
 This is a right that is recognized internationally in the U.N.
-Convention on the Rights of the Child.
-And I would imagine that education and choice of learning platforms would certainly qualify as one of these matters.
-Yet I have seen almost zero youth input regarding the massive transitions in daily life and education.
+Convention on the Rights of the Child (although the U.S. hasn’t ratified this treaty).
+Education and choice of learning platforms could certainly qualify as one of these matters.
+Yet there has been little youth input regarding the massive transitions in daily life and education.
 Unfortunately, this lack of youth input regarding education — part of student decision-making — is all too common.
-And it stems, in part, from the common adult desire to seek control during an uncertain time.
-But in a time of stress and dramatic change, it is more important than ever to center the voices of those who will be most affected.
+In a time of stress and dramatic change, it is more important than ever to center the voices of those who will be most affected by big decisions.
 Especially in light of concerns that, with stay-home orders, domestic violence will increase — which will disparately impact young people.

-So instead of trying to figure out how to “deal with” youth during this crisis, why not recognize the opportunity this situation presents to empower young people?
+The crisis is an opportunity to empower young people.
 Why not promote participation in mutual aid networks and other community-based altruism?
 Why not encourage young people to take this chance to get some well-needed rest; to focus on passions and hobbies; or just to relax and do some self-care?
 Why not encourage young folks to reach out to the elderly members of our communities (at least virtually)?
 Why not ask young folks for our perspective on the situation?

 The COVID-19 pandemic has concentrated a pre-existing schism in society — the artificial divisions of differently aged people.
 The coronavirus attacks some groups more harshly than others.
 The ageism in various responses to the pandemic has exaggerated the differences between groups.
 And now the virus has physically isolated us from each other, which increases the distance between all people, regardless of age.